 This is one place where Generation Y may be a big asset.
 According to Gronbach, China, for example, won't have the labor force in position when the economy bounces back.
 The county's One Child Policy Act, which has been in place for the last 30 years, has prevented about 400 million births.
 He says that when the manufacturing industry comes back in the next three to 10 years, the U.S. will be the industrialized nation that can manufacture and consume.

 In addition, the aftermarket industry is implementing new technologies, new computers and moving toward Web-based systems, something the new generation is very familiar with.
 "They speak cyber as a first language," Gronbach says.

 These are the types of changes that excite the younger generation, as they have the ability to bring new ideas to the table.
 "That's where the younger generation is going to be interested," Heller says.

 Central Screw Products, Heller's company, is an example of the changing face of the industry.
 The company went global in 2008 with the launch of CSP Global, the company's China presence.
 Heller says that the skills involved at CSP have helped prompt the company to hire younger people.
 Those skills include communication, travel, technology and going to other countries with a fresh outlook.
 "I think it's important to drive change," he says.
 "We've had the opportunity to break that mold."

 Kretz notes that the pace of the automotive sector is one thing that attracted him to it.
 "Things change so rapidly from day to day it keeps it exciting," says Kretz.
-"New challenges are presented on a daily basis - ones that force you to think about how you do things in a whole new light."'It's an image problem'
+"New challenges are presented on a daily basis - ones that force you to think about how you do things in a whole new light."

 But getting young people into the mix is not as easy as it sounds.
 Misconceptions about the industry being dirty and old-world have been keeping people out.
 When people think aftermarket, they think of a greasy mechanic with a toolbox, ripping people off.